Bitcoin-Calendar/calendar-landing/content/about/index.md

 ## Extensive Documentation

-Visit our GitHub repository to get more info, run the bot and suggest improvements: [https://github.com/bitcoin21ideas/calendar-bot](https://github.com/bitcoin21ideas/calendar-bot)
+Visit our GitHub organization to get more info, run the app and suggest improvements: [https://github.com/Bitcoin-Calendar](https://github.com/Bitcoin-Calendar)

 _Project documentation includes thorough information on:_